-- University of Montenegro: Students at this institution commonly utilize the Google Search engine, ChatGPT, Zoom, Microsoft Teams, TL platform, MOODLE, Viber, and Instagram. - Mediterranean University of Albania: Students at this university prefer digital tools such as Google Classroom, G-Suite, Udemy, Instagram, and YouTube.
-Furthermore, they underscore the significance of programming languages such as C++, Python, JavaScript, React, Angular, PHP, R, MatLAB, SPSS, SAS, as well as communication and collaboration tools like Microsoft Teams, Google Meeting, and Zoom, all of which are pertinent to their specific fields of study. - University of Korça "Fan S. Noli": Students at this institution commonly use Microsoft Office, Microsoft Suite, Google Drive, and online dictionaries for their academic endeavor. - University of Shkodra "Luigj Gurakuqi": Students at this university utilize a diverse set of tools, including Microsoft Teams, Zoom, Microsoft Office, Word, PowerPoint Presentation, Google Forms, Python, Canva, Photoshop, Voice Records, various media networking platforms, and ChatGPT for their academic activities.
+University of Montenegro: Students at this institution commonly utilize the Google Search engine, ChatGPT, Zoom, Microsoft Teams, TL platform, MOODLE, Viber, and Instagram.

+• Mediterranean University of Albania: Students at this university prefer digital tools such as Google Classroom, G-Suite, Udemy, Instagram, and YouTube.
+Furthermore, they underscore the significance of programming languages such as C++, Python, JavaScript, React, Angular, PHP, R, MatLAB, SPSS, SAS, as well as communication and collaboration tools like Microsoft Teams, Google Meeting, and Zoom, all of which are pertinent to their specific fields of study.

+• University of Korça "Fan S. Noli": Students at this institution commonly use Microsoft Office, Microsoft Suite, Google Drive, and online dictionaries for their academic endeavors.

+University of Shkodra "Luigj Gurakuqi": Students at this university utilize a diverse set of tools, including Microsoft Teams, Zoom, Microsoft Office, Word, PowerPoint Presentation, Google Forms, Python, Canva, Photoshop, Voice Records, various media networking platforms, and ChatGPT for their academic activities.

-These findings underscore the varied digital tool preferences among students across different universities, reflecting the adaptability and versatility of technology in enhancing the academic experience.
+These findings underscore the varied digital tool preferences among students across different universities, reflecting the adaptability and versatility of technology in enhancing academic experience.

 An alternative method for presenting results involves calculating the average score and subsequently comparing it against all the indicators utilized for assessing Digital Literacies Knowledge.
 This approach provides a comprehensive overview of overall digital literacies proficiency, enabling a nuanced evaluation of performance across diverse dimensions.
 Analyzing the average scores in relation to each specific indicator yields a more detailed understanding of strengths and weaknesses in digital literacies, offering valuable insights for targeted interventions and enhancements in educational strategies.
 The lowest level of proficiency in Digital Literacies, excluding Digital Creation and Productivity Software, is evident in Communication Tools (Collaborative platforms with an average rating of 3.2/5) and Basic Computer Skills (which encompass using an operating system, understanding basic hardware, and managing files with an average rating of 3.3/5).
-A comparable average proficiency of 3.3/5 is also observed in students' Data Literacies skills, where a rating of 0 indicates no proficiency and 5 denotes the highest level of proficiency.
+A comparable average proficiency and 5 denotes the highest level of proficiency.